ejpelagio/Bamazon-APP/README.md

 If the manager selects End Session, it ends the session and send a positive message.

-Technologies and NPM used for my Bamazon-APP
+# Technologies and NPM used for my Bamazon-APP

-Node.js
+* Node.js
-npm inquirer
+* npm inquirer
-npm mysql
+* npm mysql
-var prompt
+* npm prompt
-npm colors/safe
+* npm colors/safe
-npm cli-table2
+* npm cli-table2
-npm inquirer
+* npm inquirer
-Sublime Text - Text Editor
+* Sublime Text - Text Editor
-MySQLWorkbench
+* MySQLWorkbench
-Terminal
+* Terminal
-Github
+* Github